 We intend to establish a pool for share options for our employees following the completion of this offering.
-This pool will contain options to purchase our common stock equal to ten percent (10%) of the number of common shares outstanding at the conclusion of this offering.
-This pool will contain options to purchase up to 400,000 of our common shares subject to outstanding share options or reserved for issuance under our share incentive plan, assuming a maximum offering.
+This pool will contain options to purchase 500,000 shares of our common stock (assuming a minimum offering) or 600,000 shares of our common stock (assuming a maximum offering).
 The options will vest at a rate of 20% per year for five years and have a per share exercise price equal to the fair market value of one of our common shares on the date of grant.
 We will not approve any additional share incentive plans of any kind prior to the second anniversary of the closing of this offering.
-We expect to grant options under this pool to certain employees as of the closing of this offering.
-Any options granted as of the closing of this offering will have an exercise price per common share equal to the offering price.
+We expect to grant options under this pool to certain employees as of the closing of this offering will have an exercise price per common share equal to the offering price.
 We have not yet determined the recipients of any such grants.